-Anodisc 25mm 0.1 µm Aluminum Oxide Membrane Filters, Pack of 50
+Anodisc 25mm 0.1 µm Aluminum Oxide Membrane Filters, Pack of 50 (AWSL)

 The Anodisc aluminum oxide membrane filters are suitable for use in a wide range of specialized applications, including HPLC mobile phase filtration and degassing, bacterial analysis by epifluorescent light microscopy, ultra cleaning of solvents, gravimetric analysis and liposome extrusion.
 The tightly controlled pore size found in these membranes results in the most controlled filtration media available.
 There are no "doublets" or "triplets" and the very high pore density makes possible filtrations in a fraction of the time as what would be otherwise required.